MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase1.md

 ### Demo tenant setup

-If you do not already have a tenant with your company, you can create a demo tenant with or without pre-generated data.
+If you don't already have a tenant with your company, you can create a demo tenant with or without pre-generated data.
 You must register as a [Microsoft partner] to access Microsoft CDX.
 To create a new account:

 1. Navigate to the [Microsoft CDX tenant creation site] and create a Microsoft 365 Enterprise tenant.